 Like most of us, I had first read Thoreau in high school.
 However this quote has stuck with me all these years.

-And so, after much doubt, joy, fear, excitement, and everything in between, I got on a plane in LAX with my dog and flew to Paris to live in another culture.
+And so, after much doubt, joy, fear, excitement, and everything in between, I got on a plane at LAX with my dog, Lila, and flew to Paris to live in another culture.
 For one and a half years we lived in France and Croatia, and travelled in Italy, Slovenia, Montenegro, and Bosnia i Hercegovina.
 The two of us travelled out of a 22″ suitcase since it’s the largest I could carry.
-As my dog needed more things, I left behind some of mine to make space, and began to feel like her sherpa.
+As Lila needed more things, I left behind some of mine to make space, and began to feel like her sherpa.

 What does this have to do with Graphic Design?
 Everything.

 Design, like travel, like life, is driven by goals, fueled by challenge, made richer by perspective, and informed by the people and the world around us.